christopher-dembski/course-planner/README.md

 ## Getting started

-To get started, clone the repo with `git clone https://github.com/christopher-dembski/course-planner.git`
+To get started, clone the repo with `git clone https://github.com/christopher-dembski/course-planner.git`.

+WARNING: Do not clone this repo in a folder synced with Windows OneDrive.
+Some file names in this project contain illegal characters in OneDrive.
+This will cause syncing issues and the folder may become corrupt.
+Found this out the hard way ;)

 Then, run `npm install` to install dependencies.